Review: Solo Urban Messenger Bag

 Currently, I'm quite satisfied with my purchase.
 Solo always upholds their reputation with their gear.
 As you can tell, I'm sold on Solo.

 Funny enough, I'm not the only one who likes Solo's messenger bags.
-Consumers on Amazon are giving the Solo Urban Laptop Messenger Bag 92 reviews with an average of 4.2 stars at the time of this writing.
+Consumers on Amazon are giving the Solo Urban Laptop Messenger Bag (affiliate link) 92 reviews with an average of 4.2 stars at the time of this writing.

 I've always liked their messenger bags and look forward to their next line of Messenger Bags for Developers (which, BTW, would be awe-some!).